 The Group’s Parent Company, Svenska Cellulosa Aktiebolaget SCA (publ), owns most of the forest land and other real estate relating to forestry operations, and grants felling rights for standing timber to the subsidiary SCA Skog AB.
 The Parent Company is otherwise a holding company with the main task of owning and managing shares in a number of business group companies and performing Group-wide management and administrative functions.
-In 2015, the Parent Company recognized operating income of SEK 430m (414) and profit before appropriations and tax of SEK 10,098m (4,116).
-The Parent Company’s divestments in shares and participations in companies outside SCA amounted to SEK 7m (0).
-Investments in property and non-current assets totaled SEK 157m (544) during the year.
+In 2016, the Parent Company recognized operating income of SEK 539m (430) and profit before appropriations and tax of SEK 42,902m (10,097).
+During the year, the Parent Company’s net divestments in shares and participations in companies outside SCA amounted to SEK 6m (–7).
+Investments in property and non-current assets totaled SEK 165m (157) during the year.
 Cash and cash equivalents at year-end amounted to SEK 0m (0).

-Research and development (R&D) costs during the year amounted to SEK 1,093m (1,050), corresponding to 0.9% of consolidated net sales.
+Research and development (R&D) costs during the year amounted to SEK 1,258m (1,093), corresponding to about 1.1% of consolidated net sales.
 R&D is coordinated and conducted from a global perspective.
 Product development is carried out in close cooperation with the local units, as well as through direct collaboration with customers.
 A slightly more long-term approach is adopted when it comes to R&D in the fields of materials and technology.

 Holdings of treasury shares

-The Board of Directors proposes an increase in the dividend by 9.5% to SEK 5.75 (5.25) per share.
-The dividend is expected to total approximately SEK 4,038m (3,687).
-Accordingly, dividend growth over the most recent five-year period amounted to 7.5%.
-The Board’s assessment is that the proposed dividend will provide the Group with the scope to fulfill its obligations and make the required investments.
-The record date for entitlement to receive dividends is proposed as April 18, 2016.
+The Board of Directors proposes an increase in the dividend by 4.3%, to SEK 6.00 per share (5.75), or SEK 4,214m (4,038).
+Accordingly, dividend growth over the most recent five-year period amounted to 7.4% and during the last ten-year period 4.1%.
+The record date for entitlement to receive dividends is proposed as April 7, 2017.

 Environmental impact in Sweden

-In 2015, SCA conducted 13 operations for which a permit is required in Sweden.
-Operations for which permits are required accounted for 16% of consolidated net sales.
+In 2016, SCA conducted 13 operations for which a permit is required in Sweden.
+Operations for which permits are required accounted for 15% of consolidated net sales.
 Five permits relate to the manufacture of pulp and paper.
 These operations impact the environment through emissions to air and water, solid waste and noise.
-Seven permits relate to the production of solid-wood and value-added wood products, and biofuel.
-These operations affect the environment through emissions to air and water, and noise.
+Seven permits relate to the production of solid-wood and value-added products, and biofuel.
+These operations impact the environment through emissions to air and water, as well as noise.
 One permit relates to the manufacture of fuel pellets.
 This operation affects the environment through emissions to air and water, as well as noise.

 Guidelines for remuneration of senior executives

-The Board of Directors has decided to propose to the 2016 Annual General Meeting the following guidelines for determining salaries and other remuneration for senior executives to apply for the period following the Annual General Meeting.
+The Board of Directors has decided to propose to the AGM 2017 the following guidelines for determining salaries and other remuneration for senior executives to apply for the period following the AGM.